glpaparelli/faang-shui/java/core/Java Virtual Machine.md

+The Java Virtual Machine is the [[Runtime Systems|Runtime System]] in which Java runs.

 **The JVM is a real abstract machine: Oracle do not impose an implementation of the JVM, the specification is only about abstract properties that must to be respected.**
 ## Execution Model
 The JVM is a multi-threaded stack-based machine